openebs-archive/openebs-docs/docs/ugcstor-csi.md

         priorityClassName: utlra-priority
 ```
 <font size="4">**Example configuration for Compression:**</font>

-Compression values can be set at pool level only.
+Compression values can be set at <b>pool level only</b>.
 There is no override mechanism like it was there in case of tolerations, resources, auxResources and priorityClass.
-Compression value must be one of on,off,lzjb,gzip,gzip-[1-9],zle and lz4.
+Compression value must be one of
+- on
+- off
+- lzjb
+- gzip
+- gzip-[1-9]
+- zle
+- lz

-**Note:** lz4 is the default compression algorithm that is used if the compression field is left unspecified on the CSPC.
+**Note:** lz is the default compression algorithm that is used if the compression field is left unspecified on the cspc.
 Below is the sample yaml which has compression specified.

 ```